ansible-community/awx-operator-helm/README.md

 If there are changes to that directory, the action generates a release.
 Unlike many other helm charts, this one is generated on the fly by pulling in the awx-operator source code.

-As a result, any PR that changes the chart generation must run `make helm-chart-generate` and commit the chart changes as well.
+As a result, submitting a pull request that modifies the helm chart generation requires you to run `make helm-chart-generate` and commit the chart changes.

 ### Versioning
 The current CI setup does not run chart releases for PRs that do not change the generated chart.